01100100/blog/content/posts/kreuzungen.md

 {{% /center %}}
 {{< /admonition >}}

+This tool I built to anwser this question and find out how many rivers I crossed on the way ended up being called `Kreuzungen`, and went somewhat viral, being used all over the planet.

 As a geospatial data engineer, and a lover of long cycles in really remote places, this challenge doesn't sound too hard.

-Little did I know that this project would turn out to be much more interesting than first expected, just like the bike journey.
-I didn't know where exactly the project would take me, but I had a goal and simply started out ready to adapt.
+Little did I know that this project would turn out to be much more interesting than first expected, just like the bike journey.I didn't know where exactly the project would take me, but I had a goal and simply started out ready to adapt.

 {{< admonition type=info title=Naming >}}
 The word "Kreuzungen" is German for "crossings" or "intersections"...